-What is Abnormal Uterine Bleeding?
+What Is Abnormal Uterine Bleeding?

 Abnormal uterine bleeding is any heavy, unusual, or prolonged bleeding from your uterus.
 It can occur at any time during your monthly menstrual cycle, between your monthly periods, or can be characterized by an extremely heavy or prolonged period.
-If you’ve experienced any of these symptoms, please reach out to the staff at Associates in Women’s Health for a consultation.
+If you’ve experienced any of these heavy menstrual bleeding symptoms, please reach out to the staff at Associates in Women’s Health for a consultation.

 Symptoms of Abnormal Uterine Bleeding

 The most commonly reported symptoms of abnormal uterine bleeding are periods which are too heavy or too long, or bleeding outside of your normal menstrual cycle.
 This could include any of the following:

 - Bleeding that lasts for more than seven consecutive days

 - Spotting or bleeding between your periods